kindaserene/etch-a-sketch/README.md

 ## How to Use

 1. Adjust grid size with slider
-2. Click "Grid Size Picker" to apply
+2. Click "Grid Size Picker" to reset the current view apply the selected grid size
 3. Click and drag to draw

 ## Technologies

 - HTML5, CSS3, JavaScript
 - Flexbox layout
-- Google Fonts (Silkscreen)